kaaass/gllvm/README.md

     environment variables `LLVM_LINK_NAME` and `LLVM_AR_NAME` in an analogous way.

+ * `GLLVM_CUSTOM_BC_COMPILER` can be set to specify a custom compiler executable to use specifically for bitcode generation, overriding the default compiler for the bitcode compilation step only.

 Another useful, and sometimes necessary, environment variable is `WLLVM_CONFIGURE_ONLY`.

 * `WLLVM_CONFIGURE_ONLY` can be set to anything.
 If it is set, `gclang`